LastLeaf/fw.mpa/README.md

 Client side: the page object (get through `fw.getPage()`).

 * `page.tmpl` (Read-Only) The templates.
-It's an hash from tmpl ID to Handlebars rendering functions.
+It's a hash from tmpl ID to Handlebars rendering functions.
 * `page.readyState` (Read-Only) The ready state of this page.
 Remember to check it in async callbacks, because the page may become "unloaded" when async jobs finish.
 * `page.parent` (Read-Only) The parent page object.
 * `page.rpc(func, [args], [callback, [timeoutCallback]])` Make an RPC.